Self Harm Workshop

 Opening up Discussion About Self-Harm

-To bring light onto this important but delicate subject, 2020 Dreams make use of powerful teaching tools such as gentle collaborative role-play and open, student-centred discussion forums.
+To bring light to this important but delicate subject, 2020 Dreams make use of powerful teaching tools such as gentle collaborative role-play and open, student-centred discussion forums.

 Thank You for the Mental Health INSET Training